-This Year's Project: Library and Cultural Arts Center
+This Year's Project: New Library Building Project

 The Columbus Library Foundation, established in 1971, was established to solicit and receive gifts to enhance projects and activities outside of the normal operating budget of the library.
 The Library Foundation is assisting the Library Board and the City of Columbus in raising private funds to build a new Library.
 Over the years the Foundation has funded over $550,000 worth of improvements to the library.

 Current Project: New Library Building Project

 The Columbus Public Library is an integral part of the community, serving a wide and varied group of citizens with a diverse range of information and services.
 Individual instruction and classes are offered for use of our Makerspace equipment, including 3D printers, vinyl cutter, green screen, and a laser engraver.
 Last year 153,009 items were checked out; 21,823 eBooks were downloaded; our databases were used 47,894 times; and we provided 451 programs with a total attendance of 19,043.
 In addition to many other services, citizens used our meeting rooms, WiFi, computers, printers, copiers, and were assisted with a myriad of reference and technical issues.

 The Columbus Library Foundation is seeking funds for the construction of a new library in order to better serve the community.
 So far over $4,985,000 has been raised through private donations.
 This new building will enhance the current programs and provide updated technologies that the current building cannot.
 With a new building the people of Columbus will enjoy:

 - More square footage devoted to books, movies, activities and more;

 - Improved and expanded areas for public computers along with new technologies;

 - Social interaction and reception areas;

 - Flexibility to adapt and remain a valuable resource for the community;